pingcap/tidb-operator/docs/local-dind-tutorial.md

 demo-tikv-2                       2/2       Running     0          1m
 ```

-To access the TiDB cluster, use `kubectl port-forward` to expose the services to host.
+To access the TiDB cluster, use `kubectl port-forward` to expose services to host.
 The port numbers in command are in `<host machine port>:<k8s service port>` format.

 > **Note:** If you are deploying DinD on a remote machine rather than local PC, there may be problem accessing "localhost" of that remote system.
 When using `kubectl` 1.13 or later, it's possible to expose the port on `0.0.0.0` instead of `127.0.0.1` (which is default) by adding `--address 0.0.0.0` to the `kubectl port-forward` command.